myquay/michael-mckenna.com/blog/content/_index.md

 ### About

 I'm passionate about creating robust, long-lived software that's a joy to use.
-I enjoy thinking about and writing software.
+I enjoy thinking and writing about the craft.